belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 ## June

 - 19th: Added a nibbler to the small pond on the deck end
 - 26th: The hurricane/tropical storm before Dora's rain filled the ponds to the edges and maybe a bit more.
 Also in the small pond, the yarrow maybe be dieing, oberved over a month.
-Confery is still alive.
+Comfrey is still alive.

 ## July